Top 15 Amazing Things to Do in Florence (2023)

 Piazzale Michelangelo

-Piazzale Michelangelo is certainly one of the most beautiful viewpoints in Florence.
-It was built by the architect Guiseppe Poggi as part of a restoration project when Florence was the capital of Italy for a short time in 1865.
-Even today you can admire a breathtaking panorama from here and enjoy the best view of the most beautiful attractions of the city.
-An insider tip is a visit towards evening to experience Florence during sunset in this place.
+The Piazzale Michelangelo is certainly one of the most stunning viewpoints of Florence and a visit to this attraction is free.
+It was built by architect Guiseppe Poggi as part of a redevelopment project when Florence was the capital of Italy for a short time in 1865.
+To this day, you can marvel at a breathtaking panorama from here and enjoy probably the best view of the city’s most beautiful attractions and landmarks from the top.
+An insider tip is especially a visit in the evening to experience Florence at sunset.
+Numerous young adults but also couples gather and enjoy the evenings there.

 Tip: If you want to save yourself the 30-minute climb to Piazzale Michelangelo, you can take the bus, line 13, to the square comfortably.